damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ### Parameters and indices
 The game's model has been parameterized to allow for flexibility.
 The parameters are set via a [configuration file](../src/main/resources/config.json), which also contains serialized game data (e.g. cards, resources, etc...).
 This file is available to both clients and server, which will use it to instantiate the game objects.
-It is therefore **extremely important** for both parties to have matching files.
+It is therefore extremely important for both parties to have matching ordering in the file's objects, since it will be used by the identification system.
-The matching and ordering properties of the objects in the configuration file are used to identify game objects and synchronize the game state at the start of the match, eliminating the need for a more complex ID system (this system was chosen over a more proper solution as a compromise to allow the developers to focus on other features, the lack of time being the main driver of the decision).
+The matching and ordering properties of the objects in the configuration file are used to identify game objects and synchronize the game state at the start of the match, eliminating the need for a more complex ID system.

 This implies that every ID/index specified in this document has been synchronized at game start either by being taken from the configuration file or by being specified in the `GameStarted` message.

 The market's resources are placed randomly at creation, therefore needing to be synchronized: the entire market's state needs to be sent.
-The leader cards will be shuffled before they can be chosen by the players: the `LeaderCards` field of the `GameStarted` message contains the original placements (in the config file) of the leader cards in the order the server shuffled them (`LeaderCards[0] = 2` means that the config file's third card is the first in the server's list).
+The development cards will be shuffled by the server before being placed in the grid: the field `devCardGrid` maps to each color a list of lists (levels-deck).
+Each deck is a list of IDs, where each ID references a card in the configuration file ([ 0, 2 ] means that in that deck there's the first and third card, taken with the same ordering they appear in the configuration file).
-The same principle applies to the development cards grid's stacks, sent as a list of objects, mapping colors with a list (levels) of lists (the deck of cards matching that level and color), and the solo action tokens.
+The same principle applies to the solo action tokens.

 After reordering the cached objects to match the server's state, all indices sent from the server can be used to reference the correct objects.